 All are very effective but the cable provides the greatest tension throughout the entire range of motion because of the direction of resistance.
-However, I recommend switching between dumbbells and cables weekly for some variety.
+However, I recommend switching between dumbbells and cables weekly for some variety to the tension curve.

-There’s no need to bring your hand above shoulder height when doing side lateral raises.
+There’s no need to bring your hands above shoulder height when doing side lateral raises.
 Don’t try lifting the arms as high as possible, stop when the arm is parallel with the floor.

 Maintain good form during this exercise, don’t swing the weight, jerk or twist your body.
 Keep your body in a static position concentrating on just contracting the medial head and lifting the arm out to the side.